uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/data_model/data_types/int8.rst

    For performance reasons, each primitive implementation can support only a subset of quantization parameter masks.
-For example, convolution typically does not support zero-points for weights, and does not support per-channel scaling factor for activation.
+For example, convolution typically supports per-channel scales (no zero-point) for weights, and per-tensor scaling factor and zero-point for activation.

 .. note::

    Some primitives might use quantization parameters in order to dequantize/quantize intermediate values.
-This is for example the case for the :ref:`rnn-label` primitive, which will dequantize before applying non linear functions, and will requantize because executing matrix multiplication operations.
+This is for example the case for the :ref:`rnn-label` primitive, which will dequantize before applying non linear functions, and will requantize before executing matrix multiplication operations.